 | Total | $19,200 | $128/hr |

 Log every squawk immediately.
-When something feels off — a slight vibration you can't explain, a mag drop that's within limits but at the high end — write it down.
-The squawk log is your continuous pre-buy: it tells you what to pay attention to and gives your IA a roadmap.
+When something feels off — a slight vibration you can't explain, a mag drop in limits but at the high end — write it down.
+The squawk log is your continuous pre-buy.
+It tells you what to pay attention to and gives your IA a roadmap at the next annual.

 Don't defer the obvious.
-Small leaks, fraying cables, and soft brakes don't fix themselves.
-Every deferred item either gets more expensive or gets found at the annual — either way, you pay.
-Address minor squawks before they become major ones.
+Small leaks, fraying cables, soft brakes — these don't fix themselves.
+Every deferred item either gets more expensive or surfaces at the annual.
+Either way you pay.
+Address minor squawks before they become major.

-Track your Hobbs against inspection due dates.
-Know when your 100-hour (if applicable), annual, ELT battery, and transponder cert are due.
-Don't let the annual sneak up on you when the shop is backed up.
-Book it 6 weeks out and track when you're getting close.
+Track Hobbs against inspection due dates.
+Know when your 100-hour (if applicable), annual, ELT battery, transponder, and pitot-static are coming due.
+Don't let the annual sneak up when the shop is backed up six weeks.
+Track far enough in advance to choose your shop, not be assigned to whoever is available.

 Build a pre-flight habit, not a ritual.
-Your pre-flight walk-around is the last line of defense between you and an airworthiness problem.
-Make it thorough, make it consistent, and don't abbreviate it when you're in a hurry.
+The walk-around is the last line of defense between you and an airworthiness problem.
+Make it thorough, make it consistent, don't abbreviate when you're in a hurry.
+The flight you don't pre-flight is the one with the loose alternator belt.

 Fly at least twice a month.
-Aircraft that sit develop problems: corrosion, stuck valves, flat spots on tires, fuel contamination.
-A good rule of thumb is at least two flights per month to keep systems exercised and failures predictable.
+Aircraft that sit develop problems — corrosion, stuck valves, flat spots, fuel contamination.
+Two flights a month minimum keeps systems exercised and failures predictable.

 First-time owners almost universally underestimate total ownership cost.
-Part of this is that the up-front costs (purchase price, initial work) dominate your mental model; the ongoing fixed costs feel like they should be lower than they are.
+Part of this is psychology: the up-front numbers (purchase price, initial work) dominate the mental model and ongoing fixed costs feel like they should be lower than they are.

-After 12 months and 100 hours, most owners have a much more accurate picture.
-The ones who make it to year two and beyond are those who:
+After 12 months and 100 hours, most owners have an accurate picture.
+The owners who make it to year two and beyond do these things:

 For pilots who fly regularly, ownership provides access on your own schedule, familiarity with a specific aircraft, and equity in an asset.
-The cost-per-hour picture becomes clearer after 12 months, and most owners at that point have a much more accurate model of what ownership actually costs.
+The per-hour math becomes clear after 12 months.
+By month 18, most owners have either committed to the lifestyle or quietly listed the airplane.

-For more on managing the operational side of aircraft ownership, see the Aloft360 ownership features and our guide on aircraft co-ownership partnerships if you're considering sharing the costs with another pilot.
+For more on managing the operational side: Aloft360 ownership features, aircraft co-ownership partnerships if you're considering sharing costs with another pilot, and the annual inspection guide ahead of your first one.